Basics of Systematic Reviews

 Also known as quality appraisal, critical appraisal, and risk of bias assessment, quality assessment tools are essentially questionnaires designed to help a research team assess the quality of various study designs.
 The questionnaire will be customized to ask specific questions about the methodology of a study according to its category.
 Appraisal tools exist for most types of study designs.
 Be sure to select a quality assessment tool that aligns with the study types you anticipate will appear in your results.

-You can find a repository of Quality Assessment Tools through OSF.
-This sheet allows you to filter by study type and intended use:
+You can find a repository of Quality Assessment Tools through OSF, which allows you to filter by study type and intended use.
+We also highly recommend UNC Libraries' list of quality assessment tools: